How to Download YouTube Shorts on Any Device

 Method 1: Use ReelGrab (Fastest, Free)

-How to Download a YouTube Short
+How to Process a YouTube Short

-1. Open YouTube and find the Short you want to save
+1. Open YouTube and find the Short you want

 2. Copy the link— tap the Share button below the Short, then tap “Copy link”